-Dr. Richard Boss and Dr. Christopher Virunurm understand that this can be difficult news to hear.
+Dr. Richard Boss understands that this can be difficult news to hear.
 But if tooth extraction at our Bridgeton area dental office is necessary, they will explain why and how it will benefit your long-term oral health.

 Common Reasons for Tooth Extraction

-Our dentists may recommend tooth extraction in any of the following cases:
+Our dental team may recommend tooth extraction in any of the following cases:

 - You have a tooth is decayed to the extent that a filling or dental crown can’t save it.